How you can fund a personal injury claim

 The upside of this is that you do not have to pay any legal costs at all if you lose the case.
 Your opponent’s costs are paid by insurance that a solicitor will arrange on your behalf, known as After The Event (or ATE) insurance.

 A CFA is a complicated agreement with your solicitor, as it can affect the amount of compensation you receive, so a competent legal expert should explain the terms carefully to you.
 Due to this complexity, and the insurance that your solicitor will have to take out against losing the case, it will only be agreed to once the solicitor has properly evaluated the merits of your case.

-You may have the benefit of legal expenses insurance which typically covers the cost of a wide variety of legal work including accident claims.
-We will explore this with you to make sure that you are able to instruct the solicitor you choose, rather than the one your insurer wants you to have.
+You may have the benefit of legal expenses insurance, which typically covers the cost of a wide variety of legal work including accident claims.
+It can also be known as Before The Event (or BTE) insurance.

-Private funding (where you pay the solicitor directly) is an option, but is rarely the best alternative for you.
+Private funding is an option but is rarely the best one for you.

 Should you choose to fund your claim privately, you will have to pay legal costs incrementally and will be liable for both your solicitor’s costs and those of the defendant if you lose.

 If you want to find out more about how you can fund a personal injury claim, contact our specialist team today on 0800 923 2068 or by emailing firstname.lastname@example.org